Theoretical Foundations of Conformal Prediction: Conformal scores

 The example above builds intuition for valid coverage with any predictive model and dataset, but the exact form of the algorithm above is rather constrained: by construction, the prediction set will always be of the form $\hf(X_{n+1})\pm \hat{q}$, i.e., a band of constant width around the fitted predictive model $\hf$; see Figure~\ref{fig:score-shape}.
 Fortunately, the conformal framework is much more flexible than the above example, allowing for nearly unlimited choice in how $\cC(X_{n+1})$ is constructed.
 The key concept is the \emph{conformal score function}, which is a function $s(x,y)$ such that larger values indicate that the data point $(x,y)$ does \emph{not} agree with (does not `conform' to) the trends observed in the training data.
 For instance, given a fitted model $\hf$, a common choice for $s$ is the residual score, $s(x,y) = |y - \hf(x)|$, since a large value of the residual indicates that $(x,y)$ does \emph{not} appear to agree with the model trained on the available data.
 We will give additional examples of score functions shortly.

-We now state a more general version of the split conformal prediction algorithm, using a generic conformal score function. \begin{algbox}[Split conformal prediction, general case] \begin{enumerate} \item Use data $(X_i,Y_i)$ for $i=1,\dots,n/2$ to construct a conformal score function $s : \cX\times \cY \to \R$.
-The idea to construct $s(x,y)$ to measure how unusual $(x,y)$ is based on a model fit on data from this split. \item For $i=n/2 + 1,\dots,n$, compute the score $S_i = s(X_i, Y_i)$. \item Sort $S_{n/2 + 1},\dots, S_n$ in increasing order, and let $\hat{q}$ be the $\lceil (1-\alpha)(\tfrac{n}{2}+1)\rceil$-th element in the sorted list. \item Return the prediction set $\cC(X_{n+1}) = \{y\in\cY : s(X_{n+1}, y ) \le \hat{q} \}$. \end{enumerate} \end{algbox} It may not be immediately clear that the set $\cC(X_{n+1})$ can be computed efficiently, since it nominally requires iterating through all $y \in \cY$.
+We now state a more general version of the split conformal prediction algorithm, using a generic conformal score function.
+As before, we again assume $n$ is even for simplicity. \begin{algbox}[Split conformal prediction, general case] \begin{enumerate} \item Use data $(X_i,Y_i)$ for $i=1,\dots,n/2$ to construct a conformal score function $s : \cX\times \cY \to \R$, with the intuition that $s(x,y)$ measures how unusual $(x,y)$ is based on a model fit on data from this split. \item For $i=n/2 + 1,\dots,n$, compute the score $S_i = s(X_i, Y_i)$. \item Sort $S_{n/2 + 1},\dots, S_n$ in increasing order, and let $\hat{q}$ be the $\lceil (1-\alpha)(\tfrac{n}{2}+1)\rceil$-th element in the sorted list. \item Return the prediction set $\cC(X_{n+1}) = \{y\in\cY : s(X_{n+1}, y ) \le \hat{q} \}$. \end{enumerate} \end{algbox} It may not be immediately clear that the set $\cC(X_{n+1})$ can be computed efficiently, since it nominally requires iterating through all $y \in \cY$.
 However, in many cases, it simplifies to an interval that can be computed explicitly, just as in Algorithm~\ref{alg:split-cp-preview-residual}---we will see some examples below.

 While we are referring to split conformal prediction as `an algorithm', the flexibility in choosing the score function $s$ means that we should actually think of this as a \emph{family} of algorithms---any given choice of the conformal score function $s$ specifies a particular algorithm.
 For example, by choosing the residual score function $s(x,y) = |y - \hf(x)|$, we can obtain Algorithm~\ref{alg:split-cp-preview-residual} as a special case of Algorithm~\ref{alg:split-cp-preview-general}.